-You pay \$15 for an annual diabetic retinopathy performed by a PCP or specialist.
+You pay \$15 for an annual diabetic retinopathy screening by an optometrist or specialist.

 Before you receive services from an ophthalmologist for diagnosis and/or treatment of a medical condition of the eye, you must first obtain a referral from your PCP.